nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Updates the details of an exam tracked by TutorPro.
 * `NEW_EXAM_NAME`, `START_TIME`, `END_TIME`, `WEIGHTAGE` and `GRADE` are the the updated values for this exam and are optional.
 * Of the optional fields, at least one must be provided in order to update the exam.
-* `GRADE` can only be updated after the exam has finished.
+* `GRADE` can only be updated after the exam is already completed.
 * `EXAM_INDEX` is in reference to the indexing of the exams listed when invoking the `view-exam` command on a student.